uclh-criu/miade/CONTRIBUTING.md

 ### Dependencies

 You can find a list of dependencies in our [pyproject.toml](https://github.com/uclh-criu/miade/blob/master/pyproject.toml) file.
+MiADE is compatible with Python 3.8 and above.

-To install the project with dev dependencies, run:
+To install the project with the dev dependencies, run:

 ```bash
 pip install -e .[dev]
 ```
+The `-e` flag sets the install to auto-update, useful when developing.

 ### Testing

-MiADE uses pytest, which can be run with:
+MiADE uses [pytest](https://docs.pytest.org/en/8.2.x/), which can be run with:

 ```bash
 pytest ./tests/*